ronaldoottoni/Cobol/README.md

 # Web Browser

-O código [Browser](./Browser.cbl) demonstra que é possível desenvolver um web browser próprio utilizando as ferramentas do Micro Focus eXtend.
-Código retirado da própria documentação do Micro Focus eXtend e foi traduzido e adaptado para este repositório.
+The Code [Browser](./Browser.cbl) demonstrates that it is possible to develop your own web browser using the Micro Focus eXtend tools.
+Code taken from the Micro Focus eXtend documentation itself and was translated and adapted for this repository.

 ![Browser](./browser.gif)